Gender inequality in New Zealand: Unpaid work

 As of 2022, New Zealand women average 264 minutes of unpaid work each day, while men average 141 minutes.
 Unpaid work includes housework, shopping, child and adult care, volunteering, travel related to household activities and other unpaid work.
 Approximately 63 percent of women's work in New Zealand is unpaid, compared to 35 percent of men's work.

 Education

-The gender gap in primary & secondary education
+The gender gap in secondary education

-In years 1–8 fewer boys than girls met national standards in 2015.
-For reading, 73.9% of boys and 82.4% of girls met national standards, 8.5 percentage points of difference.
-For writing, 63.9% of boys and 79.4% of girls met national standards, 15.5 percentage points of difference.
-For maths, 74.8 percent of boys and 76.2% of girls met national standards, 1.4 percentage points of difference.

 Overall NCEA attainment rates in 2024 show that female leavers outperform male leavers in all 3 levels, with the gender gap being highest in NCEA Level 3 (59.5% of female leavers and 51.6% of male leavers attained the qualification).